 As falcons, especially peregrine falcons are known to travel long distances, migrating for food and mating, in a spiritual sense, falcons could represent a wandering spirit.
 It may be important to recognize if this is a part of you that needs some level of attention.

-If your totem animal is a falcon, you could be given to enduring patience.
-This proves useful for when you need to take a step back to reassess a situation to make an informed decision.
-You are able to focus keenly on tasks and sometimes leads to you requiring a level of privacy to enable you to focus on your strategy.
+If your totem animal is a falcon, you could be given enduring patience.
+This proves useful when you need to take a step back to reassess a situation to make an informed decision.
+You are able to focus keenly on tasks which sometimes leads to you requiring a level of privacy to enable you to focus on your strategy.